Community-Based Service & Learning

 Program applications are available on the respective webpages below for each program.
 Click the link to access the page for the particular program you are interested in.

 Gustavus Engage is an online service platform that helps connect Gustavus students to service opportunities in the community.
 Gusties can log in with their Gustavus accounts to learn more about service options, register for volunteer opportunities, and track your service hours.

 Service Program Core Values

-Our approach to service is focused on the betterment of the campus and St. Peter community.
+Our approach to service is focused on the betterment of the campus, St. Peter, and surrounding communities.
 Our various service organizations aim to create the positive change students, staff, faculty, and the community want to see.
-These programs align with the core values of Gustavus and the Center for Servant Leadership with the goal of personal and professional growth through the work done for others.
+These programs align with the core values of and institutional student learning outcomes of Gustavus.
 Our approach to service is based on four core values that frame and drive our programming efforts.
 They include:

-We willfully employ our talents and assets by serving the community in a relationship demonstrating mutual respect, genuine interest, and servant-leadership.
+We willfully employ our talents and assets by serving the community in a relationship demonstrating mutual respect, genuine interest, and leadership.

 We strive towards the development of depth within community, volunteer, and constituent partnerships through open communication and active involvement of all relevant parties.

 We recognize the complexity of communities and the ever-shifting nature of human social dynamics.
 Therefore, we are committed to identify changes in community needs and to develop our programs as necessary.